AndrewJakubowicz/oldBlogContent/_posts/2016-8-28-Hello-World.md

 ```
 Finally, it's time for cats!

 > Note: If you ever want to look at a function in more detail.
-Click on it, and press *F1*.
+Click on the function name, and press *F1*.
 This will open documentation for it.

 ## Let's draw some pictures